SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK

 ivory and merchant

-Beautifully assembled with extensive interviews and film clips, this engaging documentary takes thorough look at the team behind the eponymous game-changing production company best known for its 1980s period dramas.
+Beautifully assembled with extensive interviews and film clips, this engaging documentary takes a thorough look at the team behind the eponymous game-changing production company best known for its 1980s period dramas.
 Filmmaker Stephen Soucy unearths eye-opening details about filmmakers making first-rate projects against the odds outside the system.
 And it's an involving account of a decades-long love story that had to remain hidden because society couldn't accept it.

 Merchant and Ivory met in 1962 New York and hit it off immediately, partnering both romantically and to make movies in India and the US with screenwriter novelist Jhabvala and composer Robbins.
 Then they broke through into the mainstream with their award-winning British literary adaptations A Room With a View, Maurice, Howards End and Remains of the Day.
 Despite the lavish production values, these films were assembled family-style with a group of loyal cast and crew members.
 But the filmmakers' sparky personalities and shoestring approach meant they were always on the verge of disaster.